 Discharging Unsecured Loans

 An unsecured loan is one that is not backed by collateral.
-Most unsecured loans are “secured” by a signature.
+Most unsecured loans are “secured” only by a signature.
 These loans include personal loans and credit cards.
 A personal loan, just like a credit card, is one where the loan is given and, in return, the debtor promises to repay it.
 The majority of debts in a personal bankruptcy are of the unsecured variety.
 Since these loans are not backed by anything, they are easy for a creditor to write off.

 In a Chapter 7 bankruptcy, these types of personal loans and credit card debts are usually written off by the creditor or satisfied in some other way.
 If an individual files a Chapter 13 bankruptcy, they are agreeing to repay their debts through a negotiated payment plan.
 Unsecured debts are normally not the focus of a Chapter 13 bankruptcy, but can be rolled into a payment plan.
 The discharging of unsecured loans is much simpler than secured loans.